-Best Steam Mop – Top 5 Steamiest Review for Feb.
+Best Steam Mop Review – Top 5 Steamiest List for Mar.
 2017

 Homeowners (or renters) who don’t spend much time cleaning may never have heard of steam mops.
 All it takes to become a convert, though, is to spend a few moments thinking about the smelly, dirty mess that a conventional mop becomes after just one or two uses – or thinking about the way your back and hands feel after repeatedly bending over a pail and dealing with harsh soaps, bleaches or other cleaning solutions.

 The Benefits of a Steam Mop vs. a Traditional Mop

 Steam mops simplify the cleaning process immensely, using the heat from generated steam to clean and disinfect floors.
 The task of mopping becomes no more arduous than vacuuming, floors are cleaner, and the steam is able to kill nearly 100% of the dust mites and bacteria that are just pushed around by a regular mop.
 Unless there is tons of caked-on gunk on your floor (which would probably require hand-scrubbing anyway) cleaning with a steam mop is faster, more efficient and convenient, and easier on your body, and it leaves floors cleaner and the home environment healthier.

 What Factors to Consider When Buying a Steam Mop?